nk-gears/nkdews.me/content/posts/covid-19-vaccine-shot-experience.md

 ## Family Members

-As i got more trust on the vaccines, i took my Mother for the same inspite of her disinterest and frightnening news on the Vaccines.
+As i got more trust on the vaccines, i took my Mother for the same inspite of her disinterest and frightening news on the Vaccines.
 During the initial tests they asked about the Sugar Level as She is a Diabetic Patient.
 Since the Sugar Level is more tha 200 (Taking Insulin) they asked to come back after bringing the Sugar Level to less than 200.
 My Mother happily returned back without having the Vaccine Shot.
 Even for Me She was so angry not to take the second shot based on my pain on during the First Shot.
 I couldn't convince her and I went to the Vaccination Centre without Informing her and tok the Vaccine.
 Sometimes, changing the belief of people is tough when they already heard lot of scary news about the vaccination.

 I strongly believe on this : "Do what your Intuitive Say.
 This will always Protect you at any cost"